bit-oh-my-god/ns3-dtn-bit/readme.md

 But, we can't get 3d in "setdest", this problem aside, let's focus on how to use this setdest, in my machine, I did this "$sudo apt install ns2" so I have the setdest in my "/usr/bin/setdest"

+* ns3 example-interface
+This file defines how your scenario structed, how your network configured.
+Make sure that simulation time should be minus or equal to time of teg.txt.
+Note that time-interval of two lines of teg.txt is exactly ** one second ** in real time, which was descripted in current_trace_file.tcl

-* ns3 and ns3-dtn-bit module
+* ns3 and ns3-dtn-bit module <a name="C"></a>
-The main method for DtnApp is 1. checkbuffer 2. receive bundle 3. sendhello - receive hello We modify ns2-mobility-helper.cc, to support 3d-parse for us. you can find it at /box Also, you can find image in /box
+The main method for DtnApp is 1. checkbuffer - totransmit 2. receive bundle 3. sendhello - receive hello We modify ns2-mobility-helper.cc, to support 3d-parse for us. you can find it at /box Also, you can find image in /box
 ![ns3-dtn-bit module image][image01]

-* jupyter and python-matplotlib there is one tutorial that I think may help you [ref](https://www.youtube.com/watch?v=HW29067qVWk&t=1568s) This combo is used to make graph and paper, check /box/jupyter if you want use jupyter yourself, install it on org-web, in China, you may not be able to download 0.5 G big file from the web. you would need to install miniconda first, and install full-package from miniconda, that's the way I did.
+* jupyter and python-matplotlib <a name="B"></a>
+there is one tutorial that I think may help you [ref](https://www.youtube.com/watch?v=HW29067qVWk&t=1568s) This combo is used to make graph and paper, check /box/jupyter if you want use jupyter yourself, install it on org-web, in China, you may not be able to download 0.5 G big file from the web. you would need to install miniconda first, and install full-package from miniconda, that's the way I did.

-# develop log

-* Acknoeledgement Annoucement
+* Acknoeledgement Annoucement, How does this model works.

+    * transmit & send

             following graph are used to name variables in this project source_node         from_node               to_node           destination_node